 December 2010 - March 2013, Swindon, Wiltshire, United Kingdom

 Sean accepted the challenge of joining a recently formed, chaotic Development team.

 The team had been creating a replacement Back Office system, some web services which allowed communications with Travis Perkins HQ, and supporting other legacy systems such as the Wickes till.

-In this role, I read up further on Agile and it became clear that lots of the XP practices I'd heard about support the management style of Scrum.
-Eureka!
-I persuaded my Project Manager that Scrum might help to solve some of the issues which we were facing.
+In this role, Sean read up further on Agile and it became clear that lots of the XP practices I'd heard about support the management style of Scrum.
+He persuaded his Project Manager that Scrum might help to solve some of the issues which we were facing.

-With the Project Manager initially acting as Product Owner, he created a Product Backlog after some guidance from me.
-I took on the ScrumMaster and Scrum Coach roles.
-I introduced the team to Scrum and they were mostly keen to try it.
-There was naturally some resistance to the ways of working since some of them seem counter intuitive - particularly TDD and Pair Programming.
+With the Project Manager initially acting as Product Owner, Sean helped the Project Manager create a Product Backlog.
+Sean took on the ScrumMaster and Scrum Coach roles.
+He introduced the team to Scrum and they were mostly keen to try it.
+There was some initial resistance and wariness to the new ways of working since some of them seem counter intuitive - particularly TDD and Pair Programming.
 Through some theory sessions, Kata exercises, and by working through real life issues with the team, they gradually felt more confident and more convinced that this was indeed an improved way of operating.

 Consistent use of Source Control

 SOLID Design Principles

 Increased use of abstract interfaces to allow loose coupling

 Working towards Build Automation - large amount of technical debt in this area for VB6